meetrais/Azure-AI-OpenAI/README.md

 # Azure-AI ~ OpenAI & AI-Search

 ## Introduction
 This GitHub repo is for code samples of Microsoft Azure-AI Search(Cognitive) & Azure OpenAI services.
 It demonstrates how to develop Retrieval Augmented Generation(RAG) based chat-bot by consuming Azure-AI services like OpenAI and Azure-Search(Cognitive).
-You can refer to code folder of your choice of programminh language - Java, Python(TBD) ot Dot Net(TBD).
-Please feel free to reach out to me if you find any bugs or have suggesions for improvement.
+You can refer to code folder of your choice of programminh language - Java, Python(TBD) or Dot Net(TBD).
+Please feel free to reach out to me if you find any bugs or have suggestions for improvement.
 I strongly recommend to read this documentation before you dive into the code.
 Happy Azure-AI programming.

 ## Setup Azure AI Services

 ### Request for Azure OpenAI Service access
 First thing first, request for Azure Open-AI service access.
 Dont worry, initially I had a doubt if my request will be approved? however my request got approved in 24 hours.

 [Request Access to Azure OpenAI Service ](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUNTZBNzRKNlVQSFhZMU9aV09EVzYxWFdORCQlQCN0PWcu)